jaredhuling/personalized/cran-comments.md

 ## New version for 'personalized'

-* added quantile and median cutpoints as options
+* add quantile and median cutpoints as options
+* fixes subgroup effect calculation to account for weights

 ## Test environments